Strains of the Mass

-Holding on to values handed down by that first determined generation, a pride in a country that doesn’t exist anymore, and buckets of gumption, the Mericans were forged.
-Not the best educated of people, and without a doubt not the most spiritually minded, this well-meaning Strain nevertheless views itself as the bastion of hope for the future.
+Holding on to values handed down by that first determined generation, pride in a country that doesn’t exist anymore, and buckets of gumption, the Mericans were forged.
+Not the best educated of people, and without a doubt not the most spiritually-minded, this well-meaning Strain nevertheless views itself as the bastion of hope for the future.
 Shotgun in one hand, a beer in the other, and an eye on the neighbor’s daughter, the Mericans look to redefine their fallen nation.

-While stronger and built tougher than most Strains, the Mericans have an issue in regards to the zombie virus.
-Many scientists believe that sometime in this Strain’s history there was a failed anti-virus called “high fructose corn syrup”.
-This substance, as well as the many other strange chemicals in a Merican’s body, results in most Mericans succumbing to the virus and joining the undead faster than other Strains.
+While stronger and built more robust than most Strains, the Mericans have an issue in regards to the zombie virus.
+Many scientists believe that sometime in this Strain’s history, there was a failed anti-virus called “high fructose corn syrup.”
+This substance, as well as the many other strange chemicals in a Merican’s body, results in most Mericans succumbing to the virus and joining the undead faster than different Strains.
 Merican zombies never progress beyond the incubation phase of the infection process, and the widespread Merican culture explains the sheer number of zombies in the shambling horde.
 Mericans come from all over what was considered the pre-Fall American continent.
 While heartland Mericans lean towards the tradition of cowboy hats and quick guns, it is not uncommon for far south Mericans to be confused with Natural Ones.
 To the north, Mericans tend to lean more towards hearty jobs like being a lumberjack while on the eastern and western coasts the Merican is often found working hard in foundries and forges.

 MERICA!
 Love it or get run down.
 Merican men and women love blue jeans, cowboy hats, attitude, tall boots, big belt buckles, and gun belts with lots of firearms.
 Social animals in every sense of the term, Mericans are never more than a few paces from a bottle or someone attractive to share it with.
-They have a natural distrust of authority, especially if it isn’t another Merican in charge,and tend to mock anyone in elegant or fancy attire.
+They have a natural distrust of authority, especially if it isn’t another Merican in charge, and tend to mock anyone in elegant or fancy attire.